SophieChe/Url-shortener/README.md

 ### 6. API (`UrlController`)
 - `POST /api/v1/short` → Accepts a long URL and returns a short URL.
-- `GET /api/v1/origin/{hash}` → Returns the original URL by its short code.
+- `GET /api/v1/{hash}` → Redirects the user to the original URL associated with the hash.
+Returns HTTP 302 with a Location header.
 - Requires `x-user-id` header for user identification.

 ---